The ‘Babble Buddies’ project is led by a team of developmental psychologists at the University of York. Here’s a bit more about us:

 Bailey House is a Lecturer in the Department of Psychology at the University of York and a collaborator on this project.
 He has worked with infants, young children and adolescents here in the UK, and also in the United States, Fiji and Kenya.

-Joanna Buryn-Weitzel is the PhD student who has been working with mothers and children in York and Uganda since the project began.
-She is currently in her final year and is excited to share some results with you on infant helping and sharing behaviour soon.
+Joanna Buryn-Weitzel is a Postdoctoral Researcher who has been working with mothers and children in York and Uganda since the project began.
+She is particularly interested in the developmental of prosocial behaviours like helping and sharing.

 These are our wonderful research assistants who are helping us with data collection in York and in Uganda: